viasmo1/edem-airflow-practise/README.md

 ### ETL practise: WordPress

-We want to save in a JSON file the posts of a Wordpress website.
+We want to save in a JSON file the posts of a WordPress website.
 How can we do that?

-Example of Wordpress websites in this [url](https://elementor.com/blog/famous-wordpress-websites/)
+Example of WordPress websites in this [url](https://elementor.com/blog/famous-wordpress-websites/)